Nils von Schoultz: Invasion of Upper Canada

 In 1837, von Schoultz began to be interested in the rebellions in Upper Canada and Lower Canada.
-He became involved with the Hunters' Lodges, secret societies which had the aim of liberating Upper Canada from British rule.
-He was persuaded that the Canadians were under British oppression, similar to that of the Poles and Russia.
+He became involved with the Hunters' Lodges, secret societies which had the aim of overthrowing British rule in Upper Canada.
+He came to adopt the view that white Canadians were subject to colonial oppression, similar to his views on Poles living under Russian control.
 In 1838, von Schoultz was recruited by John Ward Birge to take part in an attack against Prescott in Upper Canada, as part of the Patriot War.
-Birge felt von Schoultz would be a welcome addition to the campaign because he believed von Schoultz had been an officer in the Polish army for a time and therefore had some experience with leadership and invasion tactics.
+Birge felt that von Schoultz would be a welcome addition to the campaign because he believed von Schoultz had been an officer in the Polish army for a time and therefore had some experience with leadership and invasion tactics.

-On November 11, 1838, Birge, von Schoultz and roughly four hundred other members of the Hunters' Lodges left the shores of New York and proceeded down the St. Lawrence River to put their attack plan into motion.
+On November 11, 1838, Birge, von Schoultz, and roughly 400 members of the Hunters' Lodges left the shores of New York and proceeded down the St. Lawrence River to put their attack plan into motion.
 Von Schoultz was placed in charge of a schooner called the Charlotte of Toronto, the only original vessel that would reach the Upper Canadian shore.
 On November 12, von Schoultz and his crew of about one hundred and fifty men landed three kilometres east of Prescott and worked to construct fortifications in the hamlet of Newport.
 When the men reached one of the main structures in community, the windmill, they elected von Schoultz as their leader.
-He helped arrange a solid defence which held up against the British forces for nearly five days, but on November 16, von Schoultz and his men surrendered to the British.
+He helped arrange a solid defence, which held up against British, Canadian and American forces for nearly five days, but on November 16, von Schoultz and his men surrendered to the British.